Sacramento Swimming Pool Accident Lawyer

-Over 1,000 children die annually because of swimming-related tragedies.
-In just a few minutes and in less than two inches of water a child can drown.
+Thousands of adults die or sustain serious injuries in swimming accidents every year, and over 1,000 children die annually because of swimming-related tragedies.
+A child can drown in just a few minutes and less than two inches of water.

-My name is Ed Smith - and I'm a Sacramento Swimming Pool Accident Attorney that's been assisting area families that have to care for a loved one injured in a pool accident - or even lost a family member after an accident - for thirty years.
+Our Sacramento Swimming Pool Accident Attorneys have assisted area families that have to care for a loved one injured in a pool accident or even lost a family member after an accident.

 It is the responsibility of private "backyard" pool owners to ensure that children and adults are in a safe environment that emphasizes swimming accident prevention.
 Putting up a sign that says "swim at your own risk" or "too shallow to dive" is not enough to protect adults and children from getting hurt or drowning.
 The manager of public pools, including pools in hotels and motels or community pools, also are responsible for ensuring patron safety.

-The U.S. Consumer Product Safety Commission (CPSC) reports that there are about 260 drowning deaths of children younger than 5 each year in swimming pools.
+The Center for Disease Control and Prevention (CDC) reports about 260 drowning deaths of children younger than 5 each year in swimming pools.
 About 77% of the victims had been missing for 5 minutes or less when they were found.
-Often when a child is drowning, it is silent with no warning of drowning such as a big splash or screams for help.
+Often when a child is drowning, it is silent with no warning of drowning, such as a big splash or screams for help.

 Always look for a missing child in the pool or spa first.
-The majority of swimming pool injuries happen because a pool is improperly designed or dangerous, there is a lack of supervision, or a pool has been inadequately maintained.
-Entrapment, being held under water by a powerful suction from the pool drain, can also result in drowning and other injuries.
+Most swimming pool injuries happen because a pool is improperly designed or dangerous, there is a lack of supervision, or a pool has been inadequately maintained.
+Entrapment, being held underwater by a powerful suction from the pool drain, can also result in drowning and other injuries.

-- Don't let children enter a body of water, such as a river, a lake, the ocean, a pool, or the pool area or the beach unless a responsible person accompanies them.
+- Don't let children enter a body of water, such as a river, a lake, the ocean, a pool, the pool area, or the beach, unless a responsible person accompanies them.

 - Make sure adults supervise their own children that are swimming.